Nate96/journal.nvim/README.md

-# journal.nvim
+# Purpose
-I NeoVim puglin to help journalling
+A NeoVim plugin to help journalling.